Distributed Local Verification using Proofs with(out) Errors: Introduction

-In verification problems (e.g. checking acyclicity, uniqueness of leader etc.) under labeling schemes that are solvable using $O(\log n)$ bit labels, a common and natural approach is to designate a node as a root, assign it label $0$, and label every other node by its distance from this root.
-An appealing feature of this scheme is that it implicitly encodes an orientation of the edges (from child to parent): every node except the root has exactly one neighbor with a smaller label, while all other neighbors have larger labels.
-Restricting attention to constant-size labelings—specifically, schemes using only $2$ or $3$ distinct labels—we ask whether it is possible to encode such an orientation.
+To our knowledge, the literature mostly discusses proofs, which we have termed oracular proofs in this paper.
+In many verification problems (e.g. cycle-freeness, uniqueness of the leader, cycle existence, path parity, etc.), a common and natural approach is to consider proofs that establish a sense of direction (or orientation) for edges of the graph.
+Although different problems require different proof construction based on the property we are verifying, a general strategy is to designate a node (or sometimes a connected subgraph, especially for cycle existence, which we will see in Sec. \ref{sec:3labels}) as a root, assign it the proof label $0$, and assign every other node the (BFS) distance from it as the proof label.
+Restricting attention to constant-size proofs—specifically, using only $2$ or $3$ distinct labels—we ask whether it is possible to encode such an orientation.

-This is indeed possible and we show it for cycle detection.
-Using $3$ distinct labels and a $1$-hop view, such an orientation can be defined naturally in this setting.
-However, we show that reducing the number of labels to $2$ under the same constraints is impossible.
-What is more interesting in our consideration is that, with cost of $3$-hop view distance, we present a non-trivial way to encode orientation using only $2$ labels, which solves cycle detection.
-This technique may be of independent interest for other verification problems that can be done using constant-size labeling schemes.
+This is indeed possible, and we show it for cycle existence (Definition \ref{def:cycle-existence}).
+Using $3$ distinct proof labels and a $1$-hop view for each node, such an orientation can be defined naturally in this setting.
+However, we show that reducing the number of proof labels to $2$ under the same constraint is impossible.
+What is more interesting in cycle existence is that, with a cost of $3$-hop view distance for every node, we present a non-trivial way in Sec. \ref{sec:2label-3viewdistance-algorithm} to encode orientation using only $2$ labels (using a repeated use of a special string $001101$).
+This technique may be of independent interest for other verification problems, e.g., Orientation in anonymous trees Problem \cite{10.1145/1073814.1073817} using only $2$ labels.